huiliecon/homepage/content/_index.md

 title = "Homepage"
 +++

-## Hello!
+## About me

 Welcome to my webpage!

-I am an Econ PH.D.
-Candidate at School of Finance, Renmin University of China.
+I am an PH.D.
+Candidate in Econ at School of Finance, Renmin University of China.

 My research agenda focuses on understanding imperfect factor market competition, productivity growth, and technological change.